In the News

 Frequently Asked Questions

-The Advanced Technology Engineering and Computer Science building will support enhanced programs in Computer Science, Electrical Engineering, Computer Engineering, and Energy Science and Technology.
-These programs respond to the needs of advanced technology industries in our region and fill a special niche in the continuum of STEM education infrastructure in our state.
+The new building will support enhanced programs in Computer Science, Electrical and Computer Engineering, and Energy Science and Technology.
+These programs respond to the specialized needs of advanced technology industries in our region and fill a special niche in the continuum of STEM education infrastructure in our state.

-Western received a $60 million dollar capital allocation in the 2019 – 2021 budget for the construction of a general science building to alleviate existing space shortages for general science instruction.
-This new Integrated Science building is essential to maintain current graduation rates and to support general increases in STEM-related degrees.
-However, the Integrated Science building will not provide the space required to expand advanced technology-related programs.
+Western received a 60 million dollar capital allocation in the 2019 – 2021 biennium for the construction of a general science building to alleviate existing space shortages for science-related instruction.
+This integrated science building is essential to maintain current graduation rates and to support general increases in STEM-related degrees.
+However, this new building will not provide the space required to expand advanced technology-related programs.

 Strengthening the continuum of STEM-related degree programs in our region is critical.
-Western’s project to increase the number of electrical engineers, computer engineers, and computer scientists compliments other projects in the region.
-For example, the UW’s new building at its Tacoma campus will focus on mechanical and civil engineering.
+Western’s project to increase the number of electrical and computer engineers, computer scientists, and people with expertise in energy science and technology, compliments other projects in the region.

 Manca Valum, Senior Director of Advancement for Strategic Initiatives